 Consulting with an Advisor

-Every student who enters Cal State East Bay is entitled to receive academic advising from a faculty member in the department or, if taking an Interdisciplinary Studies major, a committee member in his or her major.
-Freshmen are advised Undeclared students, as well as most undergraduate students, are advised by Academic Advising and Career Education (AACE).
+Every student who enters Cal State East Bay is entitled to receive major advising from a faculty member in the department or, if taking an Interdisciplinary Studies major, a committee member in his or her major.
+Undeclared Students, International Students, as well as most other undergraduate students, receive advising on General Education and other undergraduate degree requirements from Academic Advising and Career Education (AACE).
 (See the "Academic Assistance" section of the Student Services chapter for information on Academic Advising and Career Education.)
-All new students must see their advisors (major advisor and one of the AACE academic counselors) at least once each quarter during their first year at Cal State East Bay.
+All new students should see their advisors (major advisor and one of the AACE academic counselors) at least once each quarter during their first year at Cal State East Bay.